 Video is one of those social media marketing trends that has continued to grow every year.
 According to Cisco, 82% of consumer video traffic will be video this year.
-Many brands are working to take advantage of this.
-More than a quarter of brands not using video plan to implement it in 2018.
+That’s why many brands are working to take advantage of this.
+Check out these interesting statistics from Optin Monster:

 However, there is a chance that social video is among the social media marketing tactics reaching saturation.
 There are only so many videos that prospects can watch in a single day.
 Of the millions of hours of video uploaded to YouTube every year, only a fraction will ever be watched by more than a handful of people.